• HOME

 What's Next?

 Another tutorial book perhaps?
-I've been asked to work on something else which has the same kinda of visual impact as Digital Manga, but nothing has been confirmed yet.
-I've already given my all to this book, so it's hard to know how I can top it until I can start to build up a new portfolio and back catalogue of fresh, full coloured artwork to use in a new title.
-Until then, I'm looking forward to producing some more artwork and moving onto the next stage of my career :)
+I was asked to work on something else which has the same of visual impact as Digital Manga.
+At the time of writing, nothing has been confirmed yet.
+I've already given my all to this book.
+It's hard to know how I can top it.
+For now I'll continue to build up a new portfolio and give myself a back-catalogue of fresh, full coloured artwork to use in a new title.

 Leave a Reply